wintercms/docs/plugin-settings.md

 <a name="introduction"></a>
 ## Introduction

-There are two ways to configure plugins - with back-end settings forms and with configuration files.
-Using database settings with back-end pages provide a better user experience, but they carry more overhead for the initial development.
+There are two ways to configure plugins - with backend settings forms and with configuration files.
+Using database settings with backend pages provide a better user experience, but they carry more overhead for the initial development.
 File-based configuration is suitable for configuration that is rarely modified.

 <a name="database-settings"></a>
 ## Database settings

 You can create models for storing settings in the database by implementing the `SettingsModel` behavior in a model class.
-This model can be used directly for creating the back-end settings form.
-You don't need to create a database table and a controller for creating the back-end settings forms based on the settings model.
+This model can be used directly for creating the backend settings form.
+You don't need to create a database table and a controller for creating the backend settings forms based on the settings model.

 The settings model classes should extend the Model class and implement the `System.Behaviors.SettingsModel` behavior.
 The settings models, like any other models, should be defined in the **models** subdirectory of the plugin directory.
 The model from the next example should be defined in the `plugins/acme/demo/models/Settings.php` script.